LL.M. & Certificate Application Requirements

 You are required to submit a Registrar's Certification Form, unless you are using the International Transcript Authentication and Evaluation Service (available only for internationally-trained students).

 This form must be completed by the Registrar’s Office from your law degree granting institution.
 You will complete the top portion of the form; your Registrar’s Office will fill out the bottom half and submit directly to the Office of Admissions.
-We accept the form via mail, email (send to firstname.lastname@example.org), or fax (202-662-9439).
+We are happy to accept the form via email (send to firstname.lastname@example.org).

 If English is not your native language, you must submit a TOEFL score report.
 Your score should exceed 100 points on the internet-based TOEFL exam (with minimum scores of 25 in each of the four sections) or 600 on the paper-based TOEFL exam (with minimum scores of 60 in each of the three sections).
 Please note that Georgetown Law does not accept TOEFL's MyBest super-score when considering these minimum requirements.
 You can find more information about the TOEFL, as well as the TOEFL Bulletin of Information and registration form on the ETS TOEFL webpage.

 Although the TOEFL test is preferred, you may submit IELTS test scores in place of TOEFL.
 A minimum overall score of 7.5 on the IELTS is required, with at least 7.0 in each section of the test.